ilius/pyglossary/README.rst

   You may have to give ``--no-progress-bar`` option in Windows when converting glossaries (becouse the progress bar does not work properly in Windows command window)

+When you run the program without any command line arguments or options, PyGlossary tries to find PyGTK, if it's installed, opens the Gtk-based interface, if it's not, tries to find Tkinter and open the Tkinter-based interface.
+And raises and error if neither are installed.

+But you can explicitly determine the user interface type using ``--ui``, for example:

+  ``python2.7 pyglossary.pyw --ui=gtk``

+  ``python2.7 pyglossary.pyw --ui=tk``

 **Other requirements for Mac OS X**